FrancescoSaverioZuppichini/search-all/docs/BLOG.md

     )
 ```

-Here we create three tensors, one to hold the `metadata` of each embedding, one to store the images (in our case this is optional) and one to store the actual tensors of our embeddings
+Here we create three tensors, one to hold the `metadata` of each embedding, one to store the `images` (in our case this is optional but it's cool to showcase) and one to store the actual tensors of our `embeddings`

-Then it's time to add our data, if you recall we store batched embeddings to disk as `.pth` files.
+Then it's time to add our data, if you recall we stored batched embeddings to disk as `.pth` files.

 ```python